ChereshnevNikita/github_test/README.md

-# README
+# About the Project
-The information about the project, installation process, etc.
+The information about the project, installation process, contributors, etc.